VictoriaShalabaeva/Visit-Moscow/README.md

    There is no jump, the background image and the weather info is not cut.

    For Huawei Mate 20, `max-height: -webkit-fill-available;` property did not work, the background image and weather container are cut (see Figure S5 in [Supp Info](supp-info.md)).

-   I have tried to apply a trick described [Here](https://css-tricks.com/the-trick-to-viewport-units-on-mobile/) to recalculate the viewport size (every time the address bar appears/disappears), however it caused a weird jump of the background image while scrolling.
+   A trick described [Here](https://css-tricks.com/the-trick-to-viewport-units-on-mobile/) (to recalculate the viewport size every time the address bar appears/disappears) was applied, however it caused a weird jump of the background image while scrolling.
 For this reason this approach was not implemented.

    In order to hide the bug, the weather container was moved to its original upper position (to avoid its cutting).

-2. On *Things to do* page (on desktop and laptop devices), there is a slight jump of the Google map and four buttons.
+2. On *Things to do* page (on desktop and laptop devices), there is a slight jump of four attraction buttons.
 The jump happens due to JavaScript media query applied to center the objects.

 ## Deployment